MFR6340/theenglishextension.org/Young-World-3-(5th-Grade)/unit-2:Friendships.md

 ## Winnie-the-Pooh
 <img src="https://i.imgur.com/inJU72d.png" width="25%" />

-A beautiful story showing the love between a poor boy in the Florida backwoods and his adopted fawn.
+One is never too old to read these classic tales of a hungry bear and his friends in the forest.

 <a href="https://www.bookdepository.com/Yearling-Marjorie-Kinnan-Rawlings/9780689846236?ref=grid-view&qid=1654272403026&sr=1-2" rel=”nofollow”> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1001523331" rel=”nofollow”>Buy on Orell Füssli</a>